hemantprakash2005/crypto_trade/README.md

 of London and offered through Coursera.

 ## Project Description:
-In this pproject there is a CSV file which has been used as a transaction history of exchange from one crypto-currency to the other.
+In this project there is a CSV file which has been used as a transaction history of exchange from one crypto-currency to the other.
+This project allows the user to choose among the different options to make a bid, ask or go to other time frame.

 ## Prgramming Language:
 C++ (Programming Language)